BenMorel/weakmap-polyfill/README.md

 ## Introduction

 PHP 7.4 introduced `WeakReference`, but didn't include a `WeakMap` implementation.
-[This has been implemented](https://wiki.php.net/rfc/weak_maps) since, but will only be available in PHP 8.
+[This has been implemented](https://wiki.php.net/rfc/weak_maps) since, but is only available in PHP 8.

 The RFC author, Nikita Popov, highlights why a userland `WeakMap` is suboptimal: